dojo/docs/dojox/form/FileUploader.rst

 Use *upload* to initiate the upload after files have been selected.
 Or set *uploadOnChange* to true to initiate upload automatically after the selection.

+Note that the "dataArray" param above is always an array, even if selectMultipleFiles is set to false.

 Updated: Be careful not to construct the connect so that it sends a mouse event to the upload method (as this example used to do).
 The upload method expects no arguments or one argument to use as postData.
 The mouse event will be treated as postData and throw an error.
 This is fixed in the trunk but exists in 1.32.

 .. code-block :: javascript